kongaman/flutter-beginnersCourse/README.md

  * L35 Cards
  * L36 adding Icons
  * L37 "Expanded" - takes all availabe space and pushes next elements to the right
+ * L38 Images - You have to edit pubspec.yaml.
+CAUTION: Spaces are important, lines have to be positioned correctly